Have you considered applying to an international university in the United Kingdom, one of the most popular academic study destinations in the world?

 - Students from the EU/EEA used to pay the same fees as British nationals.
-But 2020 is the last year when they will have this benefit as well as the option to apply for student loans.
+But 2020 (and the first half of 2021) is the last year when they will have this benefit as well as the option to apply for student loans.
 Learn more about tuition fees in the UK after Brexit.

 4. Check the university entry requirements, especially discover if you need to take any language test, such as IELTS or TOEFL.

 5. Consider hiring an experienced adviser to guide you through the application process.

 All applications for Bachelor’s degrees in the UK are submitted using the UCAS application website (Universities and Colleges Admissions Service).
 The majority of universities will only accept your application through the UCAS system.